MCQ on Mitochondria | MtDNA MCQ

 (b) Mitochondria contain a small circular genome that is separate from the cellular genome

-(c) Mitochondria are surrounded with a thin peptidoglycan layer
+(c) Mitochondria are surrounded by a thin peptidoglycan layer

 (d) All of these